Basilian Fathers Continue Legacy at UST

 The Congregation of St. Basil was started by 10 priest-teachers in Annonay, France in 1822 and later branched out into Canada in the mid-19th century.
 Today, their headquarters are in Toronto, and the Basilians also have communities in other Canadian cities and in New York, Indiana, Michigan, New Mexico, France, Colombia and Mexico.

 Fr.
-Buentello serves as superior of the 10 Basilian priests who live on campus in Donaghue Hall, most of whom are active in University life.
+Buentello serves as superior of the 10 Basilian priests who live on campus in Donoghue Hall, most of whom are active in University life.
 The Rev. Joseph Pilsner, a 1988 alumnus, is the dean of Arts and Sciences, after teaching philosophy, theology and honors courses during his 10 years as a faculty member.
 Other faculty members include the Rev. Ted Baenziger, who studied at the renowned Sorbonne in France and is a professor of French.
 The Rev. George Hosko is the inter-library loan librarian and always ready to talk politics.

 Involvement at St. Thomas

 Fr.
-Janusz Ihnatowicz, though not a Basilian, also lives in Donaghue Hall.
+Janusz Ihnatowicz, though not a Basilian, also lives in Donoghue Hall.
 He is a professor emeritus of theology and personally knew the priest who turned out to be the first Polish pope.
 “I wrote for his diocesan paper when he was a bishop,” Fr.
 Ihnatowicz says.
 “We used to talk about articles.
 He was quite an editor.”

 Another notable Basilian Father is the Most Rev. J. Michael Miller, archbishop of Vancouver, who was president of the University from 1997 to 2004 before being called to the Vatican.
 He occasionally visits for lectures and special events.